 We welcome students of diverse backgrounds for a cultural enrichment experience through learning Bharathanatyam, its history, cultural context along with the technicalities of the art form.
-At Samarpana our mission is to provide an environment where students can develop their individual potential by identifying and catering to various learning styles.

 Our approach to training is quite unique and holistic with a keen focus on enhancing mind and body awareness through specialised warm-up routines, stretches, and breathing exercises developed from Yoga, Kalaripayattu and Silambam.
 Combined with the practical training students learn important theoretical aspects, fundamentals of rhythm and develop knowledge of Indian classical music.